C046/KeyGeneratorForGui/README.md

 *How to use*
 1.)
-Open Automation.py in notepad \n
+Open Automation.py in notepad

 2.)
 Change the directories to the images you create for the application you want to use, such as ubisoft

 Then run the code and make sure the application is clicked.
 If you unclick from the application, the variables will be set to none.